-In the example on the previous page the green unit, with a Speed of 4, wants to charge to the red enemy unit marked "1".
+In the example to the right the green unit, with a Speed of 4, wants to charge to the red enemy unit marked "1".
 If it went in a straight line (marked in red) it would enter base-to-base contact with unit "2" in any of the orange hexes and would effectively be caught by that unit.
 The green unit needs to take the alternative route (marked in green) in order to charge successfully.